MrStepin/Tool_for_posting_in_vk_facebook_telegram/README.md

 ```telegram_chat_id="@Eduhon"```
 ```facebook_access_token=EAALcfYf```

+##Run:
-* Execute this script in CMD with message and path to image on you PC as arguments.
+Execute this script in CMD with message and path to image on you PC as arguments.
 For example:
 ```python Tool_for_posting_in_vk_facebook_telegram.py "Nice day!"
 "C:/Users/S/Desktop/1.png"```